Kitware/trame/docs/content/docs/vue23.md

 ## Building a vue2/vue3 package with vite

-This assume no option API is used but only the composition API.
+This assume no option API is used but only the composition API inside `.js` files instead of `.vue`.

 __package.json__
 ```json